roobottom/portfolio/source/about.md

 ## What I value

-Having values is good.
-They help me decide what work is vital and what can I can ignore.
-My values are like the pruning sheers of my professional life.
+I've thought long and hard about what I value at work.
+Acknowledging why I enjoy some roles and not others enable me to identify where I'll thrive and where I'll give my best.
+My values are the pruning sheers of my professional life.

-(How can these needs be met?
-I.e., movement: being given the time to go for a run at lunchtime)

 ### Storytelling

-I believe in the power of stories and pictures to communicate complicated ideas.
+I believe in the persuasive power of carefully considered words for productive communication.
+I value time to hone ideas through writing and drawing.

 ### Code

-I believe in the importance of the logical, systems thinking that comes with learning how to program a computer
+I believe in the importance of logical, systematic thinking and how I can apply this beyond code into all areas of work.
+I value regular time to grow my skills as a programmer.

+### Building things

+I believe I find delight in the flow-state achieved when building things.
+I value roles that enable me to create as well as lead.

+### Automation

+I believe in creating systems to minimise grunt-work.
+I value the freedom to build these systems where they don't exist.

+### Learning

+I believe that breakthrough ideas often come from outside my area of expertise.
+I value indulging my lifelong love of learning.

 ### Movement

-I believe that great work happens when both body and mind are fit and healthy
+I believe that great work happens when both body and mind are fit and healthy.
+I value time away from my desk to exercise.

-### Never being satisfied

-I believe in continually striving to better myself